Essex Law School

 Picture of the International Court

-This is a weekly lecture series featuring judges of international courts and tribunals, leading academics, and practitioners of international law from governmental service, international organizations, and private practice from across the globe.
+This was a weekly lecture series featuring judges of international courts and tribunals, leading academics, and practitioners of international law from governmental service, international organizations, and private practice from across the globe.

-The Essex Public International Law lecture series is founded, hosted and chaired by Dr Meagan Wong based in the Essex Law School.
+The Public International Law Lecture Series is founded, hosted and chaired by Dr Emily Jones (now Newcastle University) and Dr Meagan Wong (Essex Law School, University of Essex).
 The series prides itself on building upon two important intellectual traditions of international law: formalism and international legal practice, and international legal theory including postcolonial and feminist perspectives.

 Previous lectures